-The Centre holds funds in trust for certain associated entities, which the Centre has received under the direction of multiparty agreements.
-The funds are not available for the use or benefit of the Centre and are disbursed according to the terms of the various agreements.
+The Centre holds funds in trust for the Academic Medical Organization of Southwestern Ontario, an unincorporated association with which the Centre has a service level agreement.
+The funds are not available for the use or benefit of the Centre and are disbursed according to the terms of the agreement.
 Funds held in trust are not included in the Centre's statement of financial position.
-Funds held in trust are summarized in the following table:
+The amount of funds held in trust as at March 31, 2023 was \$8,718 [2022 - \$7,490].